Happening/Whereabouts/README.md

 1. Clone the example code: `git clone https://github.com/happening/Example.git`.

-2. Navigate to https://happening.im/dev.
-This will redirect you to the special "My group apps" happening, possibly after logging in.
+2. Create a Development Template by navigating to https://happening.im/store/106 and start the app.

-3. Tapping the console icon next to your Group App will show the Developer Console.
-Copy its __upload code__ to a file: `echo 123456ab > .deploykey`.
+3. Copy its __upload code__ to a file: `echo 123456ab > .deploykey`.

 4. Deploy your Group App using `./deploy`.
 It should instantaneously update in your browser / app.